Dynamic Table Extractions with Power BI

 - Existing Report: open the Report and go to Home > Transform Data.

-- Create Power BI parameters for your dynamic WHERE Clause in Home > Manage Parameters > New Parameter.
-Example:
+- Optional: Create Power BI parameters for your dynamic WHERE Clause in Home > Manage Parameters > New Parameter.
+To use an expression for the parameter value, convert the parameter into a query.

 - Open the Advanced Editor.

-- Copy the content of the loading_script.txt file into the Advanced Editor.
+- Copy the content of the loading_script.txt file into the editor.

 - Change the values for ExtractionName and ServerURL to match the name of your Xtract Universal extraction name and server URL .